 - Phone AP: “Stop, Breathe & Think” helped me get into a more relaxed state-of-mind before going on stage

-- Deep-breathing beforehand helped the most
+- Deep-breathing and visualization beforehand helped the most

 My first public speaking opportunity was at the San Francisco International Ocean Film Festival in 2015.
 In a packed Cowell Theatre with notorious scientists in the audience, Steve Shirley and I got up on stage after my eleven minute film screened.
 Steve spoke the most, as the audience had technical questions about his shark study.
 I threw in a joke and felt connection through laughter.
 It was actually fun!

 Participating in a live Google Hangout was a strange way of public speaking.
 I was in my home at my desktop chatting with other filmmakers and a host on-line.
 Who knows who was watching it on the internet.
 I couldn’t see my audience.
 Still I was slightly nervous.
 In preparation, I practiced responses to the questions I’d been given in advance on my iPhone recorder.
 I was asked to keep my answers short and sweet and I did that too well.
 In retrospect, I wish I would have elaborated more like the other participants.